AadityaPandey30/ScrapeCode/README.md

 ## This code is designed such that it scrapes the response for that specific date given in the code.

 I have made a video on how to do the complete setup of Python Virtual Environment.

+This was basically a task given to me at Divine Connection to scrape code from a website based on results shown on different dates.
+My Selenium bot scraped the data and stored it into SQL database